fcorbelli/zpaqfranz/README.md

 In short, use only if you want.
 =

+You can find key differences against 7.15 with the -diff or here differences715.txt
 Portions of software by other authors, mentioned later, are included.

 As far as I know this is allowed.